avivsab/Useful-Projects/simple js - improved/README.md

 # Sticky Notes App
-Html file with All necessary code to run the App (and images).
+Html file with All necessary code to run the App (found images on "simple js folder").
 ES5 syntax.